BloomTech-Labs/human-rights-first-asylum-ds-a/README_SCRAPER.md

 - **Details:** Searches for the phrase "Immigration Court" which usually appears at the top of the case, then grabs the sentence that contains the searched phrase + 12 tokens after the end the sentence.
 The span is then cleaned, split on ','.
 The State is the second element (after another split by " ") in either the second or third element of the list (depending on how many commas are grabbed by the spaCy matcher).
 Returns state where case was filed.
 - **Returns:** String like 'AL' or 'ALABAMA'
 - **Current Status:** Currently is pulled correctly by scraper.
-- **Known Bug:** This method as written will not work if the state is fully spelled out and has two words in the state name (e.g. New York, New Mexico, etc.).
-In addition, it will likely return the incorrect state if there is more than 1 comma in the state_clean_sent variable.
+- **Known Bug:** This method as written will likely return the incorrect state if there are more than 2 commas in the state_clean_sent variable.

 ### City
 - **Function name: **`get_city()`
 - **Details:** Searches for the phrase "Immigration Court" which usually appears at the top of the case, then grabs the sentence that contains the searched phrase + 12 tokens after the end the sentence.
 The span is then cleaned, split on ','.
 The State is the second element (after another split by " ") in either the first or second element of the list (depending on how many commas are grabbed by the spaCy matcher).
 Returns city where case was filed
 - **Returns:** String like 'Montgomery'
 - **Current Status:** Currently is pulled correctly by scraper.
-- **Known Bug:** This method as written will not work if the city has two words in the city name (e.g. New York, El Paso, etc.).
-In addition, it will likely return the incorrect state if there is more than 1 comma in the city_clean_sent variable.
+- **Known Bug:** This method as written will likely return the incorrect city if there are more than 2 commas in the city_clean_sent variable.

 ### Applicant's Country of Origin
 - **Function name: **`get_country_of_origin()`